 - The risk for borrowers using P2P

-If you’re tired of dealing with traditional lenders who operate at a snail’s pace, or don’t understand your business model and needs, then it may be time to try one of the alternative finance options out there.
-Peer-to-peer (P2P) lending is just one of the choices you have, you might also want to consider crowdfunding.
-It’s based on direct transactions between investors and borrowers, unlike a bank which actually takes depositors’ money onto its own balance sheet and lends it out.
+If you are tired of dealing with traditional lenders who operate at a snail’s pace, or do not understand your business model and needs, then it may be time to try one of the alternative finance options out there.
+Peer-to-peer (P2P) lending is just one of the choices you have; you might also want to consider crowdfunding.
+It is based on direct transactions between investors and borrowers, unlike a bank which actually takes depositors’ money on to its own balance sheet and lends it out.
 Peer-to-peer lending can be faster, more efficient and more flexible than banks when it comes to business finance.

 1. What are the effects of high inflation and Brexit on P2P and what does this mean for borrowers?

 Paul: Macroeconomic developments such as an increase in inflation impact all types of borrowers.
 Along with creditworthiness, we also assess affordability when considering loan applications to check that borrowers can continue to repay their loan if their circumstances or economic conditions change.
 We have not seen an impact from Brexit on our business borrowers, but we are vigilant as it may have a negative effect on the trading environment, which could in turn impact their ability to repay, and equally could deter other businesses from seeking finance to expand and grow.
 We also closely monitor the impact of macroeconomic conditions on our borrowers.